CDF-II $W$ Boson Mass Anomaly in the Canonical Scotogenic Neutrino-Dark Matter Model: The Boson mass corrections from dark sector

-To determine the allowed parameter space consistent with the $S$, $T$, $U$ range as mentioned in \eqref{eq:STUnonzero}, we vary the parameter space as given in Table.~\ref{tab:scalar-dark-matter}.
-In addition to $S$, $T$, $U$ restriction, we have also imposed following additional restrictions when generating the allowed points: \begin{itemize} \item We ensure that the scalar potential is bounded from below, by imposing the vacuum stability constraints of Eq~\eqref{eq:vacuum}. \item We ensure the perturbativity of the couplings, i.e. the scalar quartic couplings are taken to be less than $\mathcal{O}(1)$. \item One of the key goals of the Scotogenic model is to provide an explanation for small neutrino masses.
+Fig.~\ref{fig:STUV} shows the correlations of various model parameters with oblique parameters, with $\eta_{R}$ being the lightest particle in the dark sector.
+Our numerical scan was performed varying the input parameters as given in Tab.~\ref{tab:scalar-dark-matter}.
+All the points in this plot satisfy the following constraints: \begin{itemize} \item We ensure that the scalar potential is bounded from below, by imposing the vacuum stability constraints given in Eq.~\ref{eq:vacuum}. \item We ensure the perturbativity of the couplings, i.e. the scalar quartic couplings are taken to be less than $\mathcal{O}(1)$. \item One of the key goals of the Scotogenic model is to provide an explanation for small neutrino masses.
 We guarantee this by demanding compatibility of allowed parameter range with the best-fit ranges of the neutrino oscillation parameters throughout our analysis.
 We impose this by using Eq.~\ref{eq:casasibarra}.
 For simplicity, the yet unknown Dirac and Majorana phases are set to zero and we have assumed normal ordering of the light neutrino masses. \item The constraints from neutrinoless double beta decay (for normal ordering) experiments~\cite{CUORE:2020ymk,EXO-200:2019rkq,GERDA:2020xhi,KamLAND-Zen:2016pfg} as well as limits from cosmology~\cite{Planck:2018vyg} and KATRIN~\cite{KATRIN:2021uub} experiments are imposed. \item The lepton flavour violating (LFV) processes $\ell_\alpha\to\ell_\beta\gamma$ impose a very strong constraint on the model.
 The branching ratio of the process is computed as~\cite{Toma:2013zsa, Lindner:2016bgg}

 where $F_2(x)$ is the loop function given in Ref.~\cite{Toma:2013zsa}.
 The current experimental upper bounds for these processes~\cite{MEG:2013oxv, ParticleDataGroup:2016lqr, MEG:2016leq} are,